 I’ve been trying to put it into a movie script, maybe I can start there.

 I’m happy as fuck and excited and scared all at the same time.
-I arrive in Boston’s Logan airport like Huck Finn.
-I’m carrying a huge bag, before rollers (oh, yeah, this is a period piece, sorry, I forgot to mention, this happened in the great late 70’s. [queue The Day of the Eagle by Robin Trower.])
+I arrive at Boston’s Logan Airport like Huck Finn.
+I’m carrying a huge bag, before rollers (oh, yeah, this is a period piece, sorry, I forgot to mention, this happened in the great late ’70s. [queue The Day of the Eagle by Robin Trower.])

 Now if you can imagine me like a fish out of water (That’s what they called freshmen, “fish.”) navigating Logan with my huge duffle bag and my sister’s old-ass snow skis.
 I was sure I was going to be skiing all the time, so it made me feel kind of sophisticated bringing them.
 I think it was a bit more like Don Quixote and his windmills, but we’ll go with the image for now–the opening scene they call it.
 So damn happy to find the chartered bus and get my seat.
 I forgot all about the skis and the damn bag for the hour wait and the hour to the campus.
 The school is in Exeter, New Hampshire.

 And before I know it, I’m slogging my skis half a mile across campus to Merrill Hall and my first-floor corner room with my soon-to-be best friend, Dwight Martin, who was wearing his best Mott the Hoople look when I arrived all ass-akimbo into our room.
 He’d already grabbed the bottom bunk, so I was on top.
 And that’s it.
-Like, in the first five minutes we’re best friends.
-After about 30-minutes of moving shit around and chatting our heads off, we head out and start throwing the football.
-Neither of us were jocks enough to make the football team, but we were still football players.
+Like, in the first five minutes, we’re best friends.
+After about 30 minutes of moving shit around and chatting our heads off, we head out and start throwing the football.
+Neither of us were jock enough to make the football team, but we were still football players.

 I dreamed about playing on the football team, but I was not completely well.
 I was recovering from a pretty serious bout of mono.
 I was still having the blood draws and all that medical shit the week before I left Austin.
 Something about the mono had enlarged my spleen.
 Nothing to be overly concerned about, just a note, I was not 100% myself at the start of this journey.
 I was pretty low, actually, I just didn’t know it at the time.
 The excitement of the new school and the distance between my father’s rage and my dorm room kept the blues away, for a few weeks anyway.